- Check out Jason Friedman’s website

 To recap what we can learn from your amazing story.
-First, it’s very interesting to merge different industries because usually what is very common in one is completely unseen or unheard in another and that’s when magic happens and that’s what happened to you.
+First, it’s very interesting to merge different industries because usually what is very common in one is completely unseen or unheard in another and that’s when the magic happens and that’s what happened to you.

 Jason Friedman: Absolutely.

 Olivier Roland: The importance of a mentor and it didn’t stumble upon you by chance, you were really looking for help.
-You said “I was reading books, going to seminars, I was part of coaching group”.
+You said, “I was reading books, going to seminars, I was part of the coaching group”.
 So, it was a process.
 You were really looking for “Yoda” if I can say that.”

 Jason Friedman: Absolutely.